-(a) Building Permits Required.
+- (a) Building Permits Required.
 Except as otherwise provided in subdivision (b) of this section, a Building Permit shall be required for any work which must conform to the Uniform Code and/or the Energy Code, including, but not limited to, the construction, enlargement, alteration, improvement, removal, relocation, or demolition of any building or structure or any portion thereof, and the installation of a solid fuel burning heating appliance, chimney, or flue in any dwelling unit.
-No Person shall commence any work for which a Building Permit is required without first having obtained a Building Permit from the Town.

-(b) Exemptions.
-No Building Permit shall be required for work in any of the following categories:

-(1) construction or installation of one-story detached structures associated with one- or two-family dwellings or multiple single-family dwellings (townhouses), which are used for tool and storage sheds, playhouses, or similar uses, provided the gross floor area does not exceed 144 square feet;

-(2) construction of temporary sets and scenery associated with motion picture, television, and theater uses;

-(3) installation of window awnings supported by an exterior wall of a one- or two-family dwelling or multiple single-family dwellings (townhouses);

-(4) installation of partitions or movable cases less than 5'-9" in height;

-(5) painting, wallpapering, tiling, carpeting, or other similar finish work;

-(6) installation of listed portable electrical, plumbing, heating, ventilation or cooling equipment or appliances;

-(7) replacement of any equipment provided the replacement does not alter the equipment's listing or render it inconsistent with the equipment's original specifications; or

-(8) repairs, provided that the work does not have an impact on fire and life safety, such as (i) any part of the structural system; (ii) the required means of egress; or (iii) the fire protection system or the removal from service of any part of the fire protection system for any period of time.

-(c) Exemption not deemed authorization to perform non-compliant work.
-The exemption from the requirement to obtain a building permit for work in any category set forth in subdivision (b) of this section shall not be deemed an authorization for work to be performed in violation of the Uniform Code or the Energy Code.

-(d) Applications for Building Permits.
+No Person shall commence any work for which a Building Permit is required without first having obtained a Building Permit from the Town. - (b) Exemptions.
+No Building Permit shall be required for work in any of the following categories: - (1) construction of temporary sets and scenery associated with motion picture, television, and theater uses; - (2) installation of window awnings supported by an exterior wall of a one- or two-family dwelling or multiple single-family dwellings (townhouses); - (3) installation of partitions or movable cases less than 5'-9" in height; - (4) painting, wallpapering, tiling, carpeting, or other similar finish work; - (5) installation of listed portable electrical, plumbing, heating, ventilation or cooling equipment or appliances; - (6) replacement of any equipment provided the replacement does not alter the equipment's listing or render it inconsistent with the equipment's original specifications; or - (7) repairs, provided that the work does not have an impact on fire and life safety, such as (i) any part of the structural system; (ii) the required means of egress; or (iii) the fire protection system or the removal from service of any part of the fire protection system for any period of time. - (c) Exemption not deemed authorization to perform non-compliant work.
+The exemption from the requirement to obtain a building permit for work in any category set forth in subdivision (b) of this section shall not be deemed an authorization for work to be performed in violation of the Uniform Code or the Energy Code. - (d) Applications for Building Permits.
 Applications for a Building Permit shall be made in writing on a form provided by or otherwise acceptable to the Code Enforcement Officer.
 The application shall be signed by the owner of the property where the work is to be performed or an authorized agent of the owner.
 The application shall include such information as the Code Enforcement Officer deems sufficient to permit a determination by the Code Enforcement Officer that the intended work complies with all applicable requirements of the Uniform Code and the Energy Code.
 The application shall include or be accompanied by the following information and documentation: